William James: Early life

 He was subject to a variety of psychological symptoms which were diagnosed at the time as neurasthenia, and which included periods of depression during which he contemplated suicide for months on end.

-Two younger brothers, Garth Wilkinson (Wilky) and Robertson (Bob), fought in the Civil War.
+Two younger brothers, Garth Wilkinson (Wilkie) and Robertson (Bob), fought in the American Civil War.
 James himself was an advocate of peace.
-He suggested that instead of youth serving in the military that they serve the public in a term of service, "to get the childishness knocked out of them."
-The other three siblings (William, Henry, and Alice James) all suffered from periods of invalidism.

-He took up medical studies at Harvard Medical School in 1864 (according to his brother Henry James, the author).
+He suggested that instead of youth serving in the military, they serve the public in a term of service "to get the childishness knocked out of them."
+He took up medical studies at Harvard Medical School in 1864.
 He took a break in the spring of 1865 to join naturalist Louis Agassiz on a scientific expedition up the Amazon River, but aborted his trip after eight months, as he suffered bouts of severe seasickness and mild smallpox.
 His studies were interrupted once again due to illness in April 1867.
 He traveled to Germany in search of a cure and remained there until November 1868; at that time he was 26 years old.
 During this period, he began to publish; reviews of his works appeared in literary periodicals such as the North American Review.

 James finally earned his MD degree in June 1869 but he never practiced medicine.
 What he called his "soul-sickness" would only be resolved in 1872, after an extended period of philosophical searching.
 He married Alice Gibbens in 1878.
 In 1882 he joined the Theosophical Society.